artemvmin/traktor_s4mk3_mod/README.md

   - PUSH STAR [★] to toggle sort by BPM or Key
   - SHIFT + PUSH STAR [★] to invert sort order
 - Preparation [1]:
-  - PUSH ADD-TO-LIST to add/remove from the preparation playlist
+  - PUSH ADD-TO-LIST to add/remove from the prep list
-  - SHIFT + PUSH ADD-TO-LIST to jump to preparation playlist
+  - SHIFT + PUSH ADD-TO-LIST to jump to the prep list

-[1] Preparation requires you to manually select a preparation playlist by right clicking on a playlist in the Traktor software.
+[1] Preparation requires you to manually select a prep list by right clicking on a playlist in the Traktor software and [Select as Preparation List].

 ### Jump Mode